-In order to proceed in a timely fashion, this Program of Studies/Course Registration Offerings was prepared by the Mansfield High School Administration and teaching staff based on the current conditions.
+In order to proceed in a timely fashion, this Program of Studies was prepared by the Mansfield High School Administration and teaching staff based on the current conditions.
 The course offerings presented here are subject to review, revision, change and deletion.
-Please understand that a student's selection of a course does not guarantee the availability of that course for the 2017-2018 school year.
+Please understand that a student's selection of a course does not guarantee the availability of that course for the 2019-2020 school-year.

 Maintaining subject continuity and curriculum are of paramount importance.
-We will make every effort to offer as many course offerings as possible by trying to utilize our faculty in the most efficient manner possible.
+We will make every effort to offer as many course offerings as possible by trying to utilize our faculty in the most efficient manner.